onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 If businesses were ran entirely open and transparent it would be self-evident if they’re price gauging & colluding or if their input costs simply went up.
 How many laws and institutions and suspicions wouldn’t be necessary if everything was open and transparent?
 Opacity and fragmentation (lack of integration) creates unnecessary complexity and inefficiency and brittleness and friction.

-So what - god created the universe and now what - he’s eating popcorn ?!
-I serve a god that actually needs me and serves me in return - now that’s a real relationship with god
+So what - god created the universe and now what - he’s eating popcorn ?! **stuff my face with popcorn and point at something and smile in disbelief** I serve a god that actually needs me and serves me in return - now that’s a real relationship with god